-Reykjavík Art Museum is the largest art museum in Iceland, housed in three distinct buildings in central Reykjavík—Hafnarhús, Kjarvalsstaðir, and Ásmundarsafn.
+Reykjavík Art Museum is a leading art museum in Iceland, housed in three distinct buildings in central Reykjavík—Hafnarhús, Kjarvalsstaðir, and Ásmundarsafn.
 The Museum regularly exhibits works by three of Iceland’s most renowned artists; Erró, Kjarval, and Ásmundur Sveinsson.
 In addition, the work of current notables, art canons and newcomers are presented in the three different venues from key figures, as well as established and emerging current artists.

 Guided tours for groups on weekends or after opening hours costs ISK 54.000, admission included.
 For 30+ people the price is ISK 72.000, admission included.

 The admission ticket is valid for 24 hours in Reykjavík Art Museum´s three buildings, Hafnarhús, Kjarvalsstaðir and Ásmundarsafn.

 The Reykjavík Art Museum Annual Pass offers access to all exhibitions and events taking place at the Museum, unless otherwise stated.
 The pass, which is valid for one year, also includes a 10% discount in our museum shops and the Café at Kjarvalsstaðir.
 The Annual Pass is available for purchase at the front desk in all three museum buildings.

 Disability Access is very good at Hafnarhús and Kjarvalsstaðir and wheelchairs can be borrowed in both buildings.
 Due to the design of the building access to Ásmundarsafn is not as good.
 Please contact (+354) 4116430 for further information.